The changing face of central London retail

 by Simon McClelland Morris

-Retail, Large format, Inspiration, Visual merchandising, Customer service, Sustainable print
+Retail, Large format, Inspiration, Visual merchandising insights, Customer service, Sustainable print

 Journalist Phil Baty wrote an interesting recent article entitled How the London melting pot can be the ideas factory of the world.
 The piece was essentially about research, as well as saying that recent events have been a 'welcome reminder of what can be achieved through collaboration' and how, 'this should give confidence as people look to the challenges of the future – the economic consequences of the pandemic, climate change and the technology revolution.'